Best Bitbucket Tools to Buy in October 2025

 - If there are any conflicts during the rebase process, you will need to resolve them manually.
 Use the following commands to resolve conflicts:

-git add <file> (to mark the conflict as resolved)
+git status git add (to mark the conflict as resolved) git rebase --continue

 - Once you have resolved all conflicts, finish the rebase process by executing the following command: